-The HELP Network, the only peer-to-peer pan-European Human Rights Training Network, is composed of representatives from National Training Institutions for Judges and Prosecutors (NTIs) and Bar Associations (BAs) of the 47 member states of the Council of Europe.
+The HELP Network, the only European peer-to-peer Human Rights Training Network, is composed of representatives of National Training Institutions for Judges and Prosecutors (NTIs) and Bar associations (BAs) of the 46 member States of the Council of Europe and beyond.

-The HELP Network is entrusted with the implementation of paragraph 9.vi of the 2012 Brighton Declaration and shall, in this respect:
+The HELP Network is entrusted with the implementation of paragraph 9.vi of the 2012 Brighton Declaration (“Providing appropriate information and training about the [European Convention on Human Rights] in the study, training and professional development of judges, lawyers and prosecutors”) and shall, in this respect:

-- promote the development and promotion of initial and continuous training of legal professionals on standards of the ECHR, as interpreted by the case law of the European Court of Human Rights (ECtHR);
+- Support the development and promotion of initial and continuous training of legal professionals on European human rights standards, and in particular the European Convention on Human Rights, as interpreted by the case law of the European Court of Human Rights.

 The HELP Network will co-ordinate its activities with the Secretariat of the HELP Programme.
 Meetings shall normally be convened at the premises of the Council of Europe in Strasbourg once per year.
 Meetings of the Network will be organised as follows: